-Sexual Assault: The state of Pennsylvania defines Sexual Assault Pa 18 CS 3124.1) as engaging in sexual intercourse or deviate sexual intercourse with a person without the person's consent.
+Sexual Assault: The state of Pennsylvania defines Sexual Assault (Pa 18 CS 3124.1) as engaging in sexual intercourse or deviate sexual intercourse with a person without the person's consent.
 The crimes defined under Pennsylvania law as rape (Pa 18 CS §3121) and involuntary deviate sexual intercourse (Pa 18 CS §3123) are not included in this definition and are considered separate crimes.

-Domestic Violence/Abuse: Pennsylvania law (Pa 23 CSA §6102) defines domestic abuse as knowingly, intentionally, or recklessly causing bodily injury of any kind, causing fear of bodily injury of any kind, assault (sexual or not sexual), rape, sexually abusing minor children, or knowingly engaging in repetitive conduct toward a certain person that puts them
+Domestic Violence/Abuse: Pennsylvania law (Pa 23 CSA §6102) defines domestic abuse as knowingly, intentionally, or recklessly causing bodily injury of any kind, causing fear of bodily injury of any kind, assault (sexual or not sexual), rape, sexually abusing minor children, or knowingly engaging in repetitive conduct toward a certain person that puts themin fear of bodily injury.
+These acts can take place between family or household members, sexual partners or those who share biological parenthood in order to qualify as domestic abuse.